GabeAl/NINJA-OPS/README.md

 ###Building a database
 You can build your own marker gene database for use with NINJA-OPS.
-To do so, you must compile ninja_build in the directory "optional (to generate your own DBs)".
+To do so, use ninja_prep in the /bin directory.
 The format of the input FASTA file must respect the formatting considerations outlined in formats_readme.txt in the root directory of NINJA-OPS.
 Once compiled, run ninja_prep in the following way: